Skating Skill Levels

 $5,000 excess accident insurance policy. (claims must be filed within 90 days of accident)

 Recreational Ice Skating - quarterly magazine featuring recreational ice skaters, programs, events and tips.

 Test registration and patches.

 Access to skating manuals and brochures.

 Sasha Cohen, and more....

-... they all started skating in the Learn-to-Skate program designed by the Ice Skating Institute!
+... they all started skating in the Learn-to-Skate program designed by the Ice Skating Institute (now Ice Sports Industry)!
 These skaters have become part of an elite group of the most talented figure skaters in the world who train for many years to represent their country on Olympic or World skating teams.